BrenPatF/oracle_plsql_utils/README.md

 The utils_examples.sql script gives examples of usage for all the functions and procedures in the Utils package.

-### Heading, Col_Headers, List_To_Line, W (VARCHAR2), W (L1_chr_arr)
+### Heading, Col_Headers, List_To_Line, W, .L (VARCHAR2), .W, .L (L1_chr_arr)
 [&uarr; Usage](#usage)<br />
 In the script, an example package, Col_Group, is called to read and process a CSV file, with calls to Utils procedures and functions to 'pretty-print' a listing at the end.
+Procedure W writes via DBMS_Output, while L writes to the logging table, LOG_LINES, using autonomous transactions.
 #### PL/SQL

 ```sql